aniketsaha2310/handwriting-generation-and-synthesis/README.md

 or preserves a user’s style, but it also has a number of other applications, such as improving text recognition systems, personalizing fonts, identifying writers, and spreading as the technology gets more popular.
 This project presents a deep learning model for synthesizing handwriting text from computer text input.
-The goal is to create an AI tool that can generate handwriting while keeping a person’s style, which could potentially help people suffering with Dysgraphia.
+The goal is to create an AI tool that can generate handwriting while keeping a person’s style, which could potentially help people suffering from Dysgraphia.
 In addition, this paper compares our model to Alex Graves’ existing handwriting model.